awsdocs/aws-codebuild-user-guide/doc_source/batch-build-buildspec.md

 Required\.
 The identifier of the task\.

 **buildspec**
 Optional\.
 The path and file name of the buildspec file to use for this task\.
+If this parameter is not specified, the current buildspec file is used\.

 **debug\-session**
 Optional\.
 A Boolean value that indicates whether session debugging is enabled for this batch build\.
 For more information about session debugging, see [View a running build in Session Manager](session-manager.md)\.